czervenka/gap/doc/testing.rst

 Testing
 =======

-Tests can save time, help to keep the project bug-poor and are good (and often the only) source of up to date documentation.
+Tests can save time, help to keep the project bug-poor and are good (and sometimes the only) source of up to date documentation.

 Gap uses `nose <http://nose.readthedocs.org/en/latest/testing.html>`__ and